 The module concludes with a guide on writing your ad creative for your video ads, which includes a sample ad creative so you know how to structure your own ad creatives.
 I’m not sure why this is thrown at the end of the module rather than it being an immediate follow-up of the video ad overview.

-Three videos here, the first of which starts off by highlighting the importance of retargeting to prospects who have already seen your ads but haven’t taken any action.
+Three videos here, the first of which starts off by highlighting the importance of retargeting to non-buyers.
 Don’t, however, get too hung up on trying to attract prospects who have already seen or interacted with your ad in some form and motivate them to make a purchase as you should focus on impulse purchases on first-time visits, which is the key to a winning product.

 Next up, how to set up your Facebook ad account such that it’s ready for dynamic product advertising.